 - salt and black pepper - to taste

-- Combine all of the ingredients - except the olive oil, additional water, salt, and pepper - in a small bowl with high sides OR a wide-mouth pint jar.
+- Combine all of the ingredients - except the oil, additional water, salt, and pepper - in a small bowl with high sides OR a wide-mouth pint jar.
 Use the immersion blender to puree until smooth.

 - With the immersion blender still running, slowly drizzle the oil into the bowl until you have a thick, smooth mixture.
 This should take about 5 minutes.

 - Whisk in the additional water to reach your ideal consistency, season to taste with salt and pepper, and chill until ready to serve